top of page

 • Emergency food distribution to families in need

 Our initiatives have gained the attention of government and international relief agencies in Guinea and other West African countries that are looking for effective and scalable solutions for pressing health, education and economic development challenges.
-They are often interested in not just what the Benkadi Project has accomplished, but how we do our work in communities in Guinea to support success and long term impact.
+They are often interested in not just what Motherland Rhythm Community has accomplished, but how we do our work in communities in Guinea to support success and long term impact.

-Most recently, our well established clean water and health projects have proven particularly essential during the current COVID-19 pandemic in Guinea.
+Most recently, our well established clean water and health projects have proven particularly essential during the COVID-19 pandemic in Guinea.
 Clean water and soap for frequent hand washing are critical preventing transmission of the virus, but too many Guineans continue to lack access to these basic resources.
-The Benkadi Project has therefore stepped up our Biosand water initiative at this critical time.
-We have also expanded food support efforts as the economic effects of COVID-19 have strained residents ability to purchase food each day for their families.

-The need remains great, but through the Benkadi Project, we will continue to improve lives and build a better future in Guinea, working together -- person to person, hand to hand and heart to heart.
+The need remains great, but through Motherland Rhythm Community's efforts, we will continue to improve lives and build a better future in Guinea, working together -- person to person, hand to hand and heart to heart.

 Helen Bond and Amy Lusk